 “Ty joined our family at 20 months having been born with Fetal Alcohol Syndrome and traces of cocaine in his system.
 He had many diagnoses over the years, from attachment disorder to ADHD at the beginning of his life and mental illness at the end.
 This is a mother's story of loss but also of hope – with support for the message that there is help for those who suffer, and it does get better."

 Josephine (Josie) Shaw is a native of Kenya and a member of the Luhya tribe.
 She came to the United States in 1989 to attend Central Missouri State University.
-In addition to sharing her culture as a Cultural Ambassador for CultureALL, Ms. Shaw advocates for Swahili-speaking immigrants, many of who are refugees from Central Africa.
+In addition to sharing her culture as a Cultural Ambassador for CultureALL, Ms. Shaw advocates for Swahili-speaking immigrants, many of whom are refugees from Central Africa.
 She also owns and provides translation services for the for the company Sunshine Affiliates.
-Last year she fulfilled her dream of becoming a U.S. Citizen.
+Josie fulfilled her dream of becoming a U.S. Citizen in 2017.

 Leonard "Lenny" Bell is the Youth Education and Training Coordinator at the Evelyn K. Davis Center.
 He is also serves in the roles of case manager, mentor, and Instructor for Des Moines Area Community College’s YouthBuild Program.
 Lenny also works with the Brother to Brother and Dream-to-Teach programs in Des Moines Public Schools.
 He is a Co-Founder and Host of Say What!
 Poetry, promoting and supporting the art form of poetry/spoken word.
 He also serves on the board for I’ll Make Me a World in Iowa – Iowa’s longest running premiere African American cultural arts festival.